Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

-In \S\ref{sec:3}, we show that selectively removing information from zero-shot hidden states improves the output accuracy under the injected setting, and further confirm that few-shot learning spontaneously and implicitly performs such a process under the natural setting.
-To test whether the process indeed has a causal significance, i.e., whether task-oriented information removal actively influences accuracy, or merely constitutes a byproduct of accuracy improvement from other mechanisms, this section is devoted to investigating the causal role of task-oriented information removal.
-We first identify the model components that mediate such information removal, thereby paving the way for subsequent ablation analysis to examine the significant accuracy influence, especially under the unseen label settings.
+We have shown that selectively removing information from zero-shot hidden states boosts accuracy in the injected settings, and few-shot learning under un-injected settings implicitly simulates a similar process.
+This section therefore investigates the causal role of such an operation.
+As outlined in Step 3 of~\S\ref{sec.method}, we first identify the model components responsible for this removal, thereby paving the way for subsequent ablation analysis to examine the significant accuracy influence, especially under the unseen label settings.
+The experiments in this section default to using 8-shot inputs.